-Their relationship was difficult, as it can be between father and a teenage son.
+Their relationship was difficult, as it can be between a father and a teenage son.
 Would his father disown him?
 Would he be kicked out of the house?
 Would his father kick or beat him?
-Juan Pablo’s fears were fueled with the worse scenarios, and kept him awake many nights.
+Juan Pablo’s fears were fueled with the worse scenarios and kept him awake many nights.

 Confronting His Father

 Almost two months after coming out of the closet, Juan Pablo’s father, longtime divorced from his mother, came to the house and invited him for a ride.
 Inside his father’s truck, Juan Pablo listened carefully.
 His father asked if he had a girlfriend and if he was sexually active.
 Juan Pablo said no to both questions.
 The young man’s heart was pounding harder, he was nervous; yet, he took the Bull by the Horns.